Standing for the West on its Borderlands: Soft and Hard Security Dilemmas and Opportunities of the Baltic States

 Aim of the course

-To learn basic knowledge of hard and soft security dilemmas concepts and how small countries can deter big neighbours.
-Students will also improve knowledge of countering disinformation, propaganda and fake news.
+What you will learn: basic knowledge of hard and soft security dilemmas concepts and how small countries can deter big neighbours.
+Students will also improve their knowledge of countering disinformation, propaganda, and fake news.

 Study load